Obesity and Back Pain

 - If you are obese with no physical activity – you are at very high risk for low back pain or more severe back pain.

-Exercise suggestions revolving around the core
+Exercise suggestions for low back pain revolve around the core

 Prolotherapists routinely see patients who try to relieve their low back pain with high intensity workouts.
 Often the patients are doing more harm than good.
 Low back pain patients must remember that they need exercise that brings circulation and muscle building to the low back area, but they should be cautious to engage in accelerated or extreme activities.